 Refugee Crisis

-Venezuela is now the origin of one of the largest mass migrations ever on the Latin American continent.
-As of early 2022, almost 6 million people have fled the shortages of food, water, and medicine.
-Former doctors and engineers work as waiters or store clerks in Colombia and Peru to send remittances back to family members who remain in Venezuela, but they frequently face hostility from citizens of other nations who accuse Venezuelans of stealing their jobs.
+Many flee to other nearby countries.
+Former doctors and engineers work as waiters or store clerks in Colombia and Peru to send remittances back to family members who remain in Venezuela.
+Still, they frequently face hostility from citizens of other nations who accuse Venezuelans of stealing their jobs.

 Infrastructure

 The fallout has only exacerbated the suffering of the Venezuelan people.
 Looters started ransacking businesses for food and supplies.
 Gas stations could not pump fuel, causing many to turn to the black market for gasoline in “a country that subsidizes fuel to the point that it is nearly free.”
-According to Julio Castro of the organization Doctors for Health, at least 20 people died in public hospitals due to the outages; damaged or drained back-up generators could not keep machines required for dialysis, incubators, and artificial ventilation running.
+According to Julio Castro of the organization Doctors for Health, at least 20 people died in public hospitals due to the outages; damaged or drained backup generators could not keep machines required for dialysis, incubators, and artificial ventilation running.

 Aid

 During the first week of February 2019, international aid reached the Colombian and Brazilian borders.
 President Maduro ordered troops to barricade bridges at the borders to prevent aid from entering.
-Over 300 low-ranking soldiers fled their posts that weekend, but they are a small fraction of the 200,000 troops that remained loyal to Maduro and refused to let the trucks filled with food and medicine cross the border.
+Over 300 low-ranking soldiers fled their posts that weekend, but they were a small fraction of the 200,000 troops that remained loyal to Maduro and refused to let the trucks filled with food and medicine cross the border.
 Listen to this NY Times podcast on the humanitarian aid debacle in February 2019.

 International Entanglement

 Russia and Venezuela have a long history in the oil industry.
-Since 2015, Rosneft, the Russian state-controlled oil firm, has increased its loans to Venezuela and its shareholder stakes in a joint venture with PDVSA.
-A Reuters investigation uncovered documents revealing that equipment is scarce, oil output is far lower than projected, and there is a “$700 million hole in the balance sheet of the joint venture.”
+Since 2015, the Russian state-controlled oil firm Rosneft has increased its loans to Venezuela and its shareholder stakes in a joint venture with PDVSA.
+A Reuters investigation uncovered documents revealing that equipment is scarce, oil output is far lower than projected, and a “$700 million hole in the balance sheet of the joint venture.”
 Still, Venezuela buys Russian weapons, which gives Russia an incentive to stand by its ally and even provide military support.
 However, “Russian banks, grain exporters, and even weapons manufacturers have all curtailed business with Venezuela.”

 Cuba is also heavily involved with Venezuela’s oil industry.
 In the early 2000s, Cuban leader Fidel Castro signed a deal with Hugo Chavez to provide Cuba with crude oil in exchange for Cuban professional staff and intelligence and security agents to go to Venezuela.
-Venezuela’s oil production has collapsed and Cuba gets far less oil than the agreement states, but Cuba’s reliance on Venezuelan oil and the countries’ long-standing allegiances to one another are incentives to support the Maduro regime.
+Venezuela’s oil production has collapsed, and Cuba gets far less oil than the agreement states, but Cuba’s reliance on Venezuelan oil and the countries’ long-standing allegiances to one another are incentives to support the Maduro regime.
 The opposition has criticized this longstanding agreement.

 Citgo